 - The Boys (2019).
 Hughie Campbell feels terrible about having to live with the fact that his last words to Robin were "Don't you ever besmirch Billy Joel."
 It was playful lovers' banter, but still not the very last thing you'd want to say to your beloved.

 - Parodied in Brooklyn Nine-Nine where Boyle states that if anything happens to Jake he'd never forgive himself since his last words to him were "No, you're the man".
 When Terry says that sounds pretty nice, Boyle says nice isn't good enough.

 - In Burn Notice, Fiona and her sister had a fight before her sister was killed in a shooting and she's always regretted it.
 Her sister's death motivated her to join the IRA.

-- The George Lopez Show has a tear-jerking scene where Angie remembers that the last time she spoke to her mother before her death, she said she would never forgive her for cheating on her father and called her a "selfish tramp".
+- There is a tear-jerking scene where Angie remembers that the last time she spoke to her mother before her death, she said she would never forgive her for cheating on her father and called her a "selfish tramp".

 - Parodied in "The Trouble with Ricky", where he blames Ricky for the burning of his garage and bemoans the "death" of his golf clubs, saying that the last words to his lucky putter were "I hate you".

 - The Golden Girls.
 Sophia has an argument with a friend.
 Several days later, the woman comes to apologize, declaring, "At our age, the last thing you say to someone could be... the last thing you say."